planship/planship-svelte/README.md

 # planship-svelte

-Welcome to `@planship/svelte`, library that enables entitlements, metering, plan packaging, and customer/subscription management in your [Svelte](https://svelte.dev/) and [SvelteKit]https://kit.svelte.dev/) apps powered by [Planship](https://planship.io).
-This SDK is built on top of the [@planship/fetch](https://github.com/planship/planship-js/tree/master/packages/fetch) JavaScript library and it uses the Svelte [Context API](https://learn.svelte.dev/tutorial/context-api) and [stores](https://svelte.dev/docs/svelte-store) under the good.
+Welcome to `@planship/svelte`, a Svelte library that enables entitlements, metering, plan packaging, and customer/subscription management in your [Svelte](https://svelte.dev/) and [SvelteKit]https://kit.svelte.dev/) apps powered by [Planship](https://planship.io).
+This SDK is built on top of the [@planship/fetch](https://github.com/planship/planship-js/tree/master/packages/fetch) JavaScript library and uses the Svelte [Context API](https://learn.svelte.dev/tutorial/context-api) and [stores](https://svelte.dev/docs/svelte-store).

 ## The basics